 As of the writing of this blog post, Carmen has no known relationships.
 The only bit is a short, drunken hookup with Rick, which they both regret in the morning.

 There are no impediments to Carmen having a mirror counterpart.

 Maybe she does.
 It’s highly doubtful that she would be an Admiral, even that late in history, long after the fall of the Mirror Empire.

-Like most Mirror Universe women, she would likely not be treated well, and would use her body to gain privileges.
+And like most Mirror Universe women, she would likely not receive good treatment, and would use her body to gain privileges.
 However, as a woman aging, she would be losing her advantages.